ari-logo-white

 Greg Salmieri

 Dr. Salmieri teaches philosophy at the University of Texas at Austin, where he holds the Brigham Fellowship for the Study of Objectivism and directs the Salem Center’s Objectivity Program.
-Dr. Salmieri is the co-editor of A Companion to Ayn Rand (2016), Foundations of a Free Society (2019), and Two Philosophers: Aristotle and Ayn Rand (forthcoming).
+Dr. Salmieri is the co-editor of A Companion to Ayn Rand (2016), Foundations of a Free Society (2019), and Two Philosophers: Aristotle and Ayn Rand (2026).

 Peter Schwartz